sigcsets/sigcse2018/README.md

 Now, as you edit, you can save your work, Jekyll will automatically render the changes, and you can refresh your browser page to see what you've done.

-### Publishing
+### Publishing (2017)

-There used to be a Makefile.
-It did a lot of things.
-Then, I got lazy, so I wrote a small bash script.
-I should probably write a Makefile again.
-The makefile used to minify pages and do many other things... this site is smaller and simpler than the site from last year, so I haven't worked those things into the build yet.
-This is a form of laziness, as it introduces platform dependencies and possible points of breakage between machines.

-To upload the site to the staging area, I use
+To upload the site to the staging area, use

     ./_tools/upload.bash staging

-To upload to the live site, I use
+To upload to the live site, use

     ./_tools/upload.bash live

-To upload to both, I use
+To upload to both, use

     ./_tools/upload.bash all